ValentinMaz/Power-Platform-Samples/PowerBI Templates/README.md

 - Troubleshoot
    - You might get the error message below after setting the parameters:
      ![image](https://github.com/ValentinMaz/Power-Platform-Samples/assets/39318272/370e125f-86e1-402c-b941-724b6b97c2b4)
-     If you do, you can click "Close" and then "Apply Changes":
+   - if you do, you can click "Close" and then "Apply Changes":
      ![image](https://github.com/ValentinMaz/Power-Platform-Samples/assets/39318272/37f4b42e-9987-4767-898c-a3eba75e2a5d)